scrapinghub/scrapy-autoextract/README.rst

 * another goes through AutoExtract API using `scrapinghub-autoextract`_

-If you don't need the additional request going through Scrapy, you can annotate the response argument of your callback with the DummyResponse type.
+If you don't need the additional request going through Scrapy, you can annotate the response argument of your callback with ``DummyResponse``.
 This will ignore the Scrapy request and only the AutoExtract API will be fetched.

 For example::

+    import scrapy
     from autoextract_poet.page_inputs import AutoExtractArticleData
     from scrapy_poet.utils import DummyResponse

+    class SampleSpider(scrapy.Spider):

+        name = "sample"

         def parse(self, response: DummyResponse, article: AutoExtractArticleData):
             yield article.to_item()

 Configuration
 ^^^^^^^^^^^^^